lewismjomba/Suam-LULC-Analysis-2025/README.md

 ## 3. How to Reproduce the Results

-### Step 1: Satellite Image Processing (GEE)
+### Step 1: Satellite Image Processing (GEE) - Use either step 1 or 2.
-1. Copy the contents of `scripts/analysis_gee.js`.
-2. Paste it into the [Google Earth Engine Code Editor](https://code.earthengine.google.com/).
+1. Copy the contents of `scripts/analysis_gee.js` and paste it into the [Google Earth Engine Code Editor](https://code.earthengine.google.com/).
-3. A static snapshot of the script is available here: [https://code.earthengine.google.com/9cd46be3da82dc9030a23ac2e354f5ab]
+2. A static snapshot of the script is available here: [https://code.earthengine.google.com/9cd46be3da82dc9030a23ac2e354f5ab]

 ### Step 2: Accuracy Visualizations (Python)
 Open `scripts/visualizations.ipynb` in a Jupyter environment (VS Code, JupyterLab, or Google Colab) to generate the following: